infinitespace-studios/infinitespace-studios.github.io/_posts/2014-05-22-handling-multiple-screen-resolutions-in-monogame-for-android-part-1.md

 ```

 This should be all you need.
-In the next post we will look at the changes we need to make to the InputState.cs class to get the mouse and gesture inputs scaled as well.
-You can download a copy of the modified ScreenManager class [here](http://www.infinitespace-studios.co.uk/code/ScreenManager.cs).
+In the next post we will look at the changes we need to make to the InputState.cs class to get the mouse and gesture inputs scaled as well.You can download a copy of the modified ScreenManager class [here](http://www.infinitespace-studios.co.uk/code/ScreenManager.cs).